MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios.md

 In the section labeled D, AD FS transforms the `code_verifier`secret and compares it to the `t(code_verifier)` secret from Section B. If their values aren't equal, AD FS denies access.

-#### How to choose extra auth providers in 2019
+#### How to choose multiple auth providers for the same rule policy in Windows Server 2019

 AD FS already supports triggering extra authentication based on a claim rule policy (RP).
-You can set these policies for a particular RP or at global level.
+These policies You can set them for a particular RP or at global level.
 You can set an extra auth policy for a particular RP by opening PowerShell as an administrator and running the [Set-AdfsRelyingPartyTrust](/powershell/module/adfs/set-adfsrelyingpartytrust) cmdlet by passing either the *AdditionalAuthenticationRules* or *AdditionalAuthenticationRulesFile* parameter.
 To set it globally, an admin can use the [Set-AdfsAdditionalAuthenticationRule](/powershell/module/adfs/set-adfsadditionalauthenticationrule) cmdlet.
+Setting extra policies lets you use more than one authentication provider for the same application.

 For example, in Windows Server 2012 R2, you can run the following cmdlet to configure a rule that prompts extra authentication for requests that come from the extranet: